 “Our US supply projections have been revised up yet again.
 US oil production is already higher than many in the market believe,” says Bjørnar Tonhaugen, Head of Oil Market Research at Rystad Energy.

 What US state is the largest producer of crude oil?

-Oil is the king in Texas, and with practically 3 million barrels a day taken from the oil fields of the Eagle Ford and Permian basins, greater than half of whole US production is taken from the State of the Lone Star.
-If Texas was an individual nation, it would be be the sixth largest oil-producing country in the world.
+Oil is the king in Texas, and with million of barrels a day taken from the oil fields of the Eagle Ford and Permian basins, greater than half of whole US production is taken from the State of the Lone Star.
+If Texas was an individual nation, it would be the sixth-largest oil-producing country in the world.

-The second largest oil-producing state in the USA is not land in any respect, but comes from the federal waters of the Gulf of Mexico.
-The 1.3 million barrels produced daily through Gulf Wells bill for more than 16% of US production.
+The second-largest oil-producing region is not land, but from the federal waters of the Gulf of Mexico is about 16% of US oil production.

-North Dakota broke the one million barrels mark per day in early 2014 and rose to one of the top states on the list of the most significant oil-producing states in the US.
+North Dakota rose to one of the top states.
 Oil producers have expanded production by about 1,000% between 2012 and 2013.
-With validated reserves of almost 4,000,000 barrels, it is unlikely that this will change in the nearest future.
+With validated reserves of almost 4,000,000 barrels, it is unlikely that this will change in the nearest future

 Oil is additionally transported by using railcars from refineries to distribution facilities.
 Tanker cars on railways have the capacity to carry 100 to over 1500 barrels of fuel.
 Railways are essentially the most efficient way to transport giant quantities of oil.
 They can withstand more than 300 barrels of oil, which is the maximum load for road tankers.

 Have any questions relating to oil and petroleum handling and production?
 Please feel free to contact us to learn more.